Horse Bedding and Stabling Introduction

 - Isolation: Horses are social animals; stabling may limit their interactions with other horses leading to loneliness and depression.

 - Costly: Building and maintaining stables can be expensive.
-There’s also increased cost for bedding materials, heating during winters, etc.
+Bedding materials, heating during winters, etc., also increase in cost.

 Each horse is unique; what works best will depend on individual circumstances, including the horse’s breed, age, health condition, and work level.